jtcriswell/bpfa/README.md

 What platforms does the BPF Assembler support?
 ----------------------------------------------
-The BPF Assembler has had rudimentary testing on MkLinux on PowerPC, but it should compile and run on any UNIX like operating system with little/no effort.
+The BPF Assembler has had rudimentary testing on Mac OS X, Linux, and (a very long time ago) on MkLinux on PowerPC.
+It should compile and run on any UNIX like operating system with little/no effort.

-Note that there might be dependencies on features of Flex, Bison, and GNU Make.
+Note that there are dependencies on Flex, Bison, and Make.
 Any such dependencies should be minimal.

 Where can I get it?
 -------------------